 Several manufacturers make computer monitor glasses of one kind or another because so many of us deal with computer vision syndrome, tired eyes and other eye health issues related to the hours we spend at the computer.

-One popular brand of computer lenses is called PC Peekers, and they work a bit differently from the low power reading glasses I use and recommended.
+One popular brand of computer lenses is called PC Peekers, and they work a bit differently from the low power reading glasses I use and recommend.
 They’re intended for people who wear prescription glasses with bifocals but find them difficult to use at the computer.

 The reports about these special lenses that fit between your face and your regular glasses are amazing.
-People seem to really like them, but how do they work?
-And can they really help as much as people say?
+People seem to like them, but how do they work?
+And can they help as much as people say?
 Let’s take a look.

 How Do PC Peekers Work?

 Bifocals aren’t in the right place for computer users.
-Most prescription glasses are designed with the portion of lens intended for close-up work at the bottom.
+Most prescription glasses are designed with the portion of the lens intended for close-up work at the bottom.
 Glasses for computer use should have that portion at the top.